Light and airy is nice, but using shadows in photos is exciting!

 Converting to black and white to make the most of shadows

-Black and white photography is ideally suited to using shadows.
+Black and white photography is ideally suited to using deep shadows.

 Like shadow photography, detail is stripped away in black and white images.
 The lack of color immediately simplifies the image.